Alice Poulleau

-Alice Marguerite Marie Poulleau (1885-1960) (also published as Alice Guibon) was a French geographer, historian and poet who wrote extensively about the Middle East and other travels.
+Alice Marguerite Marie Poulleau (1885–1960), also seen in publications as Alice Guibon, was a French geographer, historian and writer.
+She is most known for her extensive poetry and writings on her travel in the Middle East, her accounts of the Syrian revolution against French rule, and her works on historical French locations such as Burgundy.
+A teacher by profession, she founded a college for young girls in Damascus, Syria, before travelling later in life with her husband Georges Guibon.
+Poulleau's literary work won her several accolades, including the National Literary Travel Grant, and the Hélène Vacaresco Geography Prize.

 Biography

 Poulleau was born 22 December 1885 in Nolay in Côte-d'Or, France, and died 20 November 1960 in Nolay.
 Her parents were Jean Sébastien Poulleau and Marie Maurice.

 In 1913 and 1914 she studied in Paris to become a "professor of letters," and during the First World War, she worked as a nurse at the Temporary Hospital No. 71, housed in the premises of the former school, Lycée Carnot in Dijon.
 During her time there, Poulleau created an album of photographs showing people and events that took place during her service there.
 The album is preserved as a historical document at the Dijon municipal library.

 In 1919, Poulleau was offered a teaching post in Alexandria, Egypt, and she took that opportunity to travel to Damascus, Syria, where she founded a college for young girls.
 She was living in Damascus during the Syrian people's revolt against French control; she later wrote "riots broke out in Syria, which were very harshly suppressed by the French army."
 During her years there, she wrote two books: In Damascus under the bombs (1926), which was banned by French authorities for distribution in countries, like Syria, under French mandate, and Seven stories from Syria (1927).

 Returning to Nolay, France, she worked on the family estate, which she managed with her father.